splunk/public-o11y-docs/infrastructure/k8s-quickstart-guide.rst

   For more details about creating organization access tokens, see :ref:`admin-org-tokens`.
 * You must have systemd and cURL installed.

-..
-  FIXME: Low image quality

 .. image:: /_images/gdi/k8s-wizard-config.png
   :width: 100%
-  :alt: This screenshot displays the installation setup wizard for the OpenTelemetry Collector for Kubernetes.
+  :alt: Installation setup wizard for the OpenTelemetry Collector for Kubernetes.

 .. note::